valsson-group/valsson-group.github.io/_pages/members/shikshya-bhusal.md

 ### Education

-* PhD in Chemistry, Department of Chemistry, University of North Texas
+* PhD in Chemistry, University of North Texas
   Aug 2021 to Present
   Supervisor: Dr. Omar Valsson
 * BSc in Biochemistry, University of Nebraska-Lincoln, Lincoln, May 2021